Social Service Worker Program (C119)

 Full Description

-George Brown College's Social Service Worker (SSW) is an innovative two-year program designed to guide you in developing the knowledge, values and skills to work directly with a wide range of people confronting the full breadth of social issues and challenges.
+The Social Service Worker (C119) two-year diploma program. will teach you the knowledge, values and skills you need to work directly with a wide range of people confronting the full breadth of social issues and challenges.

-In addition to learning the theoretical models, methods and skills of social service work practice, you will study and develop skills in:
+You will examine social service workers' expanding professional roles and responsibilities in large urban centres and other communities.
+In addition to learning the theoretical models, methods, and skills of social service work practice, you will study and develop skills in the following:

 - group facilitation